Acute Renal Failure

 - Treating obstruction with a catheter or stent

-- Maintaining adequate blood volume with fluids given intravenously
+- Maintaining adequate blood volume with fluids given by IV

 - Stopping medications or drugs that caused the loss of function